OctopusDeploy/blog/blog/2020-03/hosting-maven-in-s3/index.md

 Inside the `CloudStorageMaven\S3StorageWagon\target` directory you'll find the file `s3-storage-wagon-2.3.jar`.
 Copy this to `${maven.home}/lib`.

-We also need a number of additional dependencies copied alongside the `s3-storage-wagon-2.3.jar`.
-The `dependency:copy-dependencies` goal appended to the build command placed all the dependencies into the `CloudStorageMaven\S3StorageWagon\dependencies` directory.
+We also need a number of additional dependencies copied alongside the `s3-storage-wagon-2.3.jar` file.
+The `dependency:copy-dependencies` goal appended to the build command placed all the dependencies into the `CloudStorageMaven/S3StorageWagon/dependencies` directory.

-In a perfect world we could just copy all the JAR files from `CloudStorageMaven\S3StorageWagon\dependencies` into `${maven.home}/lib`, but it turns out that doing so introduces some conflicts.
+In a perfect world we could just copy all the JAR files from `CloudStorageMaven/S3StorageWagon/dependencies` into `${maven.home}/lib`, but it turns out that doing so introduces some conflicts.
 Through a process of trail and error I found these JAR files need to be copied:

 * cloud-storage-core-2.3.jar
 * aws-java-sdk-core-1.11.595.jar